mncc8337/mbed-dut-schedule/readme.md

 ...
 ```
 and choose the one without any error/reset.
 after that, connect SCL/SCK and SDA/MOSI to the printed IO pin of the working `SPI_ID`.
-RST, DC, CS, BLK can be connected to any pin that isn't conflict with anything internally. reflect the changes on the first few line of `main.py`
+RST, DC, CS, BLK can be connected to any pin that isn't conflict with anything internally. reflect changes on the first few line of `main.py`
 RGB_LED is the pin that control a neopixel led
 TOUCH_* pins are for ESP32 only. modify the code to use buttons instead if you dont have an esp32.
 ## installation